Lyon-Ynov-Campus/Docs/YTrack/TP - Hangman.md

 }
 ```

-Then, you will have to display all the information stored in this structure.
+Now, you will have to display all the information stored in this structure.
 <br>

 ### Documentation